gem/oq-engine/doc/manual/oq-manual.rst

 integration, the probabilistic vulnerability functions for an asset with the seismic hazard curve at the location of the asset, to give the loss distribution for the asset within a specified time period.
-The calculator requires the definition of an exposuremodel, a vulnerabilitymodel for each loss type of interest with vulnerabilityfunctions for each taxonomy represented in the exposuremodel, and hazard curves calculated in the region of interest.
+The calculator requires the definition of an *Exposure Model*, a *Vulnerability Model* for each loss type of interest with vulnerabilityfunctions for each taxonomy represented in the *Exposure Model*, and hazard curves calculated in the region of interest.
 Loss curves and loss maps can currently be calculated for five different loss types using this calculator: structural losses, nonstructural losses, contents losses, downtime losses, and occupant fatalities.
 The